DevOps-Mortals/DevOpsWiki/docs/skillcred/git.md

 ### Merging

 Process of merging two branches into one.
+Merging process maintains the sequence of commits as per the timeline (unlike Rebase which manipulates the timeline).

 ```bash
 git merge